 Huron Valley Summer School : If you have failed a class and need to make it up, you are encouraged to do so over the summer.
 All Huron Valley summer school courses are delivered online via the e2020 program.

-2017 Huron Valley Summer School Packet : Summer school information is usually available in early May each year.
+2020 Huron Valley Summer School Packet : The summer school information is available here.
 Please read this packet carefully and familiarize yourself with all expectations, procedures, and policies relating to Huron Valley's Online Summer School program.

 Follow the steps below to register for online summer school courses: